26th International Conference on Advanced Nanotechnology

-Prof. Dr. Gerd Kaupp studied chemistry at the University of Würzburg, Germany and had postdoctoral appointments at Ames, Iowa, Lausanne, and Freiburg i.
-Br, where he became appointed as associate professor.
-From there he was appointed full professor at the University of Oldenburg in 1982.
-He guided a successful research group with various projects and cooperation with numerous industries and worldwide academic research groups.
-He served as guest professor for three international universities.
-Prof. Kaupp is now a retired member at the University of Oldenburg and pursues his scientific interests also with consulting.
-His expertise is in chemical kinetics, laser photochemistry, waste-free benign syntheses and productions, solid-state chemistry, reactive milling, mechanochemistry, atomic force microscopy AFM, scanning near-field optical microscopy SNOM, nanoscratching, nanoindentation, standardization in nanomechanics, and bionics.
+Gerd Kaupp studied chemistry at the University of Würzburg, Germany, and was appointed full professorship at the University of Oldenburg in 1982.
+Since 2005 he is retired member at the University of Oldenburg.
+He served as guest professor and pursues his scientific interests also with consulting.
+His expertise is in chemical kinetics, laser photochemistry, waste-free benign productions, solid-state chemistry, reactive milling, mechanochemistry, atomic force microscopy, scanning near-field optical microscopy SNOM, nanoscratching, nanoindentation, bionics, and standardization of nanomechanics.
 He is keynote speaker in these fields, published numerous scientific papers and books and is inventor of patents in solid-state and environmental chemistry.
-Email: [email protected]